LeonardJouve/gwent/README.md

 - Eredin destroyer not waiting to end to change current player
 - skellige crach an craite is disabled
 - Redraw reopens carousel on correct index
+- Music state should be shared on entire app

 TO DO:
 - ability on carousel should be displayed under card